daniel-1789/dstack_Pluralsight_ML/readme.md

 The second file is rest_dstack.py that serves as a RESTful API interface.
 Like the first program, it is a toy with basic functionality.
 In this case is is listening to 127.0.0.1:5002.
 There are two get commands, users and usersn, detailed below.

+The folder "data_files_ml_engineer" should be within the folder with these Python files. (i.e. as a sub-folder of the cloned Pluralsight-ML.)

 ## users
 "users" has a single argument, the user handle, which ranges from 1 to 10000, inclusive.
 It returns a dictionary of the ten nearest user handles (not including itself) and the distance, which ranges from 0 (identical) to 1 (nothing in common).
 For example, 127.0.0.1:5002/users/9999 will return the ten nearest handles to user handle 9999 as well as the distances from 9999.
 I ran this program straight out of IDLE.
 It needs to be run after "Pluralsight Class Modules" as it does a simple sql select from dstack.db.